fix

 Take it as a learning opportunity: Any negative penetration test can be demoralizing, but any penetration test that finds a vulnerability benefits the organization by allowing it to improve its overall security posture.
 A negative penetration test should be seen as a learning experience, not a failure.

-If you have evaluated the context, severity, sensitivity of data involved and the other measures, you can use the following steps to help further determine the potential impact of any finding in your pen test report:
+If you have evaluated the context, severity, and sensitivity of the data involved and the other measures, you can use the following steps to help further determine the potential impact of any finding in your pen test report:

-Talk to your penetration test provider
+Initiate a discussion with your penetration test provider

 As mentioned above you shouldn’t hesitate to speak with your penetration testing provider if you have concerns about the report you were given.
 To do this first you should book a meeting with the penetration testing team.
-In this meeting you can explain that you do not agree with the finding(s) provided in the report.
+In this meeting, you can explain that you do not agree with the finding(s) provided in the report.
 Typically, penetration testing reports include the exact steps the testers used and how you can reproduce the same results.
 While this is included in the report, if you have been unable to reproduce the results yourself the testers can walk you through the steps during this meeting and help you troubleshoot why you were unable to reproduce these results yourself during your initial validation.
 They can also walk through the steps as to why they may have scored this vulnerability as a certain ranking.
-There are many factors that can affect the severity ranking of a vulnerability, many of which may not be apparent from the client’s point of view.
+Many factors can affect the severity ranking of a vulnerability, many of which may not be apparent from the client’s point of view.
 Sometimes with context, a pair of low or medium vulnerabilities can become a high or even critical depending on the scenario and how they are used.
 This may be a reason why something that appears to be a small risk to the client may be given a high ranking because of how it can be used or combined with other vulnerabilities.
 If they walk through the entire story/scoring/reproducibility and you still do not agree, there are more steps you can take to verify the impact.

-Evaluate the risk rating systems
+Assess the effectiveness of risk rating systems

-Rather than focusing on vulnerability itself you may want to look at the company’s risk rating system.
+Rather than focusing on vulnerability itself, you may want to look at the company’s risk rating system.
 Verify if your pentester uses multiple risk rating systems, and how they come up with their scoring, if they are only using one risk rating system this might be an issue.
 Ideally, the pen testing provider should have more than one rating system and they should have a method of scoring vulnerabilities that is objective and not done by feeling.
-If they use 2 that are well known in the industry and do not score by feeling, there is more merit to their rating.
-You should have gotten a good picture of their scoring system already from the report itself, their follow up call, or during the penetration testing process.
+If they use 2 that are well-known in the industry and do not score by feeling, there is more merit to their rating.
+You should have gotten a good picture of their scoring system already from the report itself, their follow-up call, or during the penetration testing process.
 If you were not privy to this information the entire time, this is a large red flag.

 • This is a learning experience and not a failure: If you get a penetration test that comes back with multiple vulnerabilities you should look at this as a chance to improve.
 The reality is those weaknesses were there before the test and now that you are aware of those issues, you have the opportunity to fix them before they could be exploited.